lexicon_entry

 due to the potential of overlapping matches, e.g. North East London brewery

-can have a match of North East
+can have a match of North East, North, and East London brewery in this

-case the lowest rank for North
+case the lowest rank for North would be North East, but as we have a

-lower match that uses East
+lower match that uses East which is East London brewery then the

-global lowest rank for North
+global lowest rank for North would be North.

 __call__